 How Much are Super Bowl Tickets?

 On average, Super Bowl tickets cost between $3,000-6,000 per ticket.
 However, prices can vary greatly based on the location of the seats, the participating teams and the time at which the tickets are purchased.
-Last year, the cheapest 2019 Super Bowl ticket is about $3,500 and the average Super Bowl ticket price is about $7,300.
+Last year, the cheapest 2019 Super Bowl ticket was about $3,500 and the average Super Bowl ticket price was about $7,300.

 How to Buy Super Bowl Tickets

 Unless you are lucky enough to win the lottery as a season ticket holder or are gifted tickets from work, the main way to secure Super Bowl tickets is by buying them on the resale market, otherwise known as the “secondary market.”
 Contrary to what the general public believes, buying Super Bowl tickets from reputable sellers is 100% safe.
 Super Bowl tickets have numerous safety features put in place so they cannot be duplicated, such as thermal ink and advanced hologram technology.

 With that said, you’ll naturally want to price shop when looking to buy Super Bowl tickets.
-We encourage you to shop for the cheapest Super Bowl ticket prices across numerous sites, but at the end of the day, you want to deal with a company that communicates well and can answer the questions that you have.
+We encourage you to shop for the cheapest Super Bowl ticket prices across numerous sites, but at the end of the day, you’ll want to deal with a company that communicates well and can answer the questions that you have.

 When looking to buy Super Bowl tickets, the three biggest things to consider are: